jensen/typr/README.md

 ### Remix

 As with all first attempts at a framework, mistakes were made.
 The situation I faced was one where I would read documentation telling me not to do the thing I just did.
 This is what I meant when I claimed I was able to explore Remix.
-I now have a good baseline for refactoring, it can be more idiomatic to Remix.
+I now have a good baseline for refactoring.

 > It should be noted that I customized the folder structure slightly.
 I switched `app` to `src` as an example.
 No major changes, but leaping head first into convention is hard.